Killol392/SubBills/README.md

 ## License

-This project is an intellectual property of its creator and is provided for educational and portfolio purposes only.
+This project is an intellectual property of its creator.